5 injured in 5-vehicle crash on LIE, police say

 Suffolk County police provided this account: Lonnie Garrett, driving a 2012 Toyota Highlander west on the highway west of Exit 53, rear-ended a 2004 Honda CRV driven by Eduardo Turcios.
 That initial crash set off a chain-reaction crash involving a 2008 Chrysler Pacifica, a 2016 Mercedes 350 and a 2016 Jeep Grand Cherokee.

 Turcios, 67, of Westbury, was flown by Suffolk police helicopter to Stony Brook University Hospital with serious injuries.
-Garrett, 63, of Coram, and the three other drivers were taken to local hospitals for minor injuries.
+Garrett, 63, of Coram, and the three other drivers were taken to other hospitals with minor injuries.

 Police said each of the vehicles was occupied only by a driver.